Charles H. Lundquist College of Business

 For admission to the doctoral program, the student must

-- Satisfy the admission requirements of the Lundquist College of Business and of the Graduate School
+- Satisfy the admission requirements of the Lundquist College of Business and of the Division of Graduate Studies

 - Be recommended by the department with primary responsibility for the area in which the candidate expects to earn a major